sarathsreedharan/icaps2024.github.io/content/program/workshops/planrob.md

 ## Workshop Schedule

 Our workshop is scheduled for Monday, June 3, 2024.
 It takes place in room KC 105.
+We look forward to seeing you there!

 The preliminary schedule is as follows:

 - 08:30 - 08:40   Welcome
-- 08:40 - 09:40   Invited talk
+- 08:40 - 09:40   Invited talk: Autonomous Task and Motion Planning for Ice Worlds Exploration
 - 09:40 - 10:00   Search Applications for Integrated Planning and Execution of Satellite Observations using Dynamic Targeting
 - 10:00 - 10:30   *Coffee Break*
 - 10:30 - 10:50   PWTO: A Heuristic Approach for Trajectory Optimization in Complex Terrains